Torh-21/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 3-print_alphabets.c program prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 The 4-print_alphabt.c program prints the alphabet in lowercase, except q and e, followed by a new line.
 The 5-print_numbers.c program prints all single digit numbers of base 10 starting from 0, followed by a new line.
+The 6-print_numberz.c program prints all single digit numbers of base 10 starting from 0, followed by a new line. with extra restrictions like using only putchar and just twice.